C.diff infection treated in a home environment

 • Hand-washing remains #1 prevention: Take frequent 30 second hand-washing breaks during the day, especially after visiting the bathroom, before and after preparing food, after visiting stores, after visiting the gym, before and after eating, after traveling on public transportation, and often.

-* Cleaning with a chlorine bleach cleanser will help kill C Diff spores in the home environment.
+* Cleaning with a EPA registered disinfectant product will kill C diff spores in all environments.

 * If any C. diff symptoms (diarrhea – 3 watery episodes within 24 hours, fever, abdominal cramping) are noticed, please contact the primary physician, healthcare professional and/or seek medical attention at the local clinic/emergency department for assessment and C. difficile stool testing to receive prompt treatment – especially if the individual has been treated with an antibiotic within 90 days.